-When you need to migrate a WordPress site, make an emergency backup, or generate a copy for testing, you should consider using the Duplicator plugin.
+When you need to migrate a WordPress site, make an emergency backup, or generate a copy for testing, you should consider using the WordPress Duplicator plugin.
 Follow along as we show you how easy it is to backup and restore your site.
 We’ll also go over some of the other tools included in the WordPress Duplicator plugin.

 - WordPress Duplicator Plugin Settings

 - How to Use the Duplicator Plugin